-Huw recently won the 2018 Janet Price Opera Prize and in 2017 was awarded the RWCMD’s Dame Shirley Bassey scholarship in 2017.
+Huw recently won the 2018 Janet Price Opera Prize and in 2017 was awarded the RWCMD’s Dame Shirley Bassey scholarship.
 Other prizes include first prize in the Tenor Solo under twenty five years of age at the 2016 National Eisteddfod of Wales and he was also joint-recipient of the Eirwen Griffiths Jones Memorial Scholarship – a scholarship awarded to the most promising soloist between 19-25 years old.
 In 2012 he won the Urdd Gobaith Cymru Bryn Terfel Scholarship.

 Artist biographies are updated frequently, so please contact us for the latest version.
 This biography should not be reproduced or altered without permission.